corrededos/Arduino/README.md

 # Arduino
 Stuff I need version controlled.
-For inspiration and swift code, maybe you should look elsewhere
+For inspiration and swift code, maybe you should look elsewhere :)
+Happy coding!